Start the hATTR amyloidosis conversation with your doctor

 What information does it provide?

-A genetic test will tell a person if he or she carries a mutation in the transthyretin (TTR) gene associated with hATTR amyloidosis.
-Once a gene mutation is identified, family members of an affected individual can use this information to help determine their own risk.
+A genetic test can tell you if you carry a variant in the transthyretin (TTR) gene associated with hATTR amyloidosis.
+If a gene variant is identified, family members of an affected individual can use this information to help determine their own risk.

 IN THIS SECTION